fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ### Cluster Access Times

-We have asked the DSIT for exclusive access on the following time frames:
+The DSIT has granted us exclusive access to the GPUs on the cluster for the following time frames:

 - Weekdays -> 18:00  to 0:00
 - Weekends -> 13:00  to 19:00

-However we still await for confirmation on this.

 ### Creating a CNN
 Read through [Part 1](http://www.robots.ox.ac.uk/~vgg/practicals/cnn/index.html#part1) of the practical.